Blues lead guitar - lesson 5

 A blues scale shape diagram 2nd pos

 This was the last of the five lessons with the concept using a single scale over a single chord.
-Each lesson has given you contact with a new shape and hopefully you have come aware of that different ideas can be released by different shapes.
-However, it can be quite monotonous with a single chord and this is mostly a way to start learning soloing without complicate things.
-The next lesson, however, will take you to the next level in blues improvising.
+Each lesson has given you knowledge with a new shape and hopefully you have grasped that different ideas can be released by different shapes.

 Jam track info